Zigelzi/oiva/README.md

 - [x] Player slides sometimes when moving
 - [x] All scooters are placed into the same position
-- [ ] Scooters aren't positioned correctly when carried
 - [x] Player can carry multiple scooter at once
-- [ ] Player slides in the beginning of second level in built version
+- [x] Player slides in the beginning of second level in built version
 - [ ]